Fortress Besieged: Influence

 The novel also shed light on perspectives in topics such as identity, women, marriage, education and middle-class snobbery during the Chinese Republic period.
 Qian reflected on "harmony without uniformity" in Sino-Western intercultural dialogue through incorporating cultural relativism and the principle of "diversity" in Fortress Besieged.
 The cross cultural references create literary and theoretical links between the West and the East in 20th century Chinese academic history.
 With the translated versions in majority speaking languages, the novel connects foreign and domestic readers to interpret the social complexities in China through relatable cultural references.

 Translation

 The novel has been translated into many languages.
 The translation was translated into English version by Nathan K. Mao (茅国权) and Jeanne Kelly in 1979, a Russian version in 1979, a German version in 1982, a French version in 1987, and a Japanese version in 1988.
 In April 1980, the Indiana University Press published it.
 It was updated in 2004 by New Directions Publishing with an additional foreword by the historian Jonathan Spence.
-The novel will be reissued by New Directions Publishing on May 5, 2026 with an introduction by Yiyun Li.
+The novel was reissued by New Directions Publishing on May 5, 2026 with an introduction by Yiyun Li.